hsinchen22/LePatrick-Image-Augmentation/README.md

 *LEEDLE LEEDLE LEEDLE LEE!* We've cooked up something special with a friend named Patrick! 👑🔥

-This project playfully pushes the boundaries of image augmentation to seriously amp up object detection and give highlight clipping a major upgrade, bringing you LeBron's epic moments like never before.

 [Explore the repo and see how this surprising combo is making it happen! »]()

 <br/>